medamer/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

    the range of 0 and n*n*n.

-b) The time complexity of the this function is O(n^2), because it has loop inside a loop.
+b) The time complexity of the this function is O(nlog n), because it has loop inside a loop.
    The for loop time complexity is O(n) and the for while loop is also O(n).